glennj/exercism.io/julia/phone-number/README.md

 # Phone Number

+Welcome to Phone Number on Exercism's Julia Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Clean up user-entered phone numbers so that they can be sent SMS messages.

 The **North American Numbering Plan (NANP)** is a telephone numbering system used by many countries in North America like the United States, Canada or Bermuda.
 All NANP-countries share the same international country code: `1`.